msking2/Final_Capstone_Project/README.md

 * The raw dataset initially contained 93,449 rows and 94 columns, with various data types (int64, object, float64).

-* Through collaboration with Subject Matter Experts (SMEs), the number of columns was consolidated and refined to 25 (21 int64, 4 object) to focus on relevant features.
+* Through collaboration with Subject Matter Expert (SMEs), the number of columns was consolidated and refined to 25 (21 int64, 4 object) to focus on relevant features.

 * Rows with missing data were removed, as there was no viable method to fill these gaps, resulting in a final cleaned dataset of 41,279 rows.